-We are located in Kershaw County, an All America City.
+We are located in Kershaw County, named All-America City 2018 and in Lee County (Bishopville, SC).
 We are in a friendly environment with a classroom setting that is geared towards personalized, one-on-one learning.
-The classroom space and clinical lab are combined to foster hands on learning and promote engagement from all students.
+The classroom space and clinical lab are combined to foster hands-on learning and promote engagement from all students.

-Each student will receive tools necessary to succeed using their individualized learning skills to grasp material.
+Each student will receive the tools necessary to succeed using their individualized learning skills to grasp material.
 We provide separate registration times so classroom and lab simulation experiences are not interrupted.
-The maximum class size for Nurse Aide will be 12 students at a time and for Phlebotomy and EKG, there will be a maximum of 12 students.
+The maximum class size for Nursing Assistant, Phlebotomy, EKG Technician, and Clinical Medical Assistant will be 16 students who are given a face-to-face and virtual option.

 Applicants will receive a catalog initially.
 The enrollment agreement and an admission application must be completed on site with full payment or with one of the payment plans.
 Payments are due based on the type of payment plan chosen.
 Please bring a valid ID along with a Social Security Card.
 Citizenship/authorized alien/immigrant status documentation must be on hand during registration as well for verification.

 Failure to provide documentation or comply with the registration process will compromise enrollment.

 Professional Development and Training Services, LLC does not discriminate and students are admitted providing they meet the above requirements without regard to race, color, religion, sex, age, national origin or handicap.

 Licensed by the South Carolina Commission on Higher Education,1122 Lady Street, Suite 300, Columbia, SC 29201, Telephone (803) 737-2260; www.che.sc.gov Licensure indicates only that minimum standards have been met; it is not an endorsement or guarantee of quality.
 Licensure is not equivalent to or synonymous with accreditation by an accrediting agency recognized by the U.S. Department of Education.